EtienneCmb/visbrain/docs/sleep.rst

 * Signal processing (*apply in real time*)
     * Apply de-meaning and de-trending
     * filtering* and re-referencing which are applied directly on the signal and spectrogram (see image below).
-* Re-referencement
+* Re-referencing
     * Common average
-    * Bipolarization (for intracranial data)
+    * Bipolarization (for intra-cranial EEG data)

 .. _infotab:

 Info
 ++++

-The Info panel displays recording information (name and downsampling frequency) as well as the main sleep statistics computed with the hypnogram (see specs below).
-These values are adjusted in real-time if you modify the hypnogram using either live edition or the Scoring panel.
+The Info panel displays the recording infos (e.g. name and downsampling frequency) as well as the main sleep statistics computed with the hypnogram (see specs below).
+These values are adjusted in real-time when you edit the hypnogram.
 Sleep statistics can be exported to **.csv** or **.txt** file.

 .. figure::  picture/picsleep/sleep_info.png
    :align:   center

-   Hypnogram's informations.
+   Sleep statistics.

 * File properties
     * Sampling frequency